 Ditto the Dickens Village, which lines a shelf that wraps around half of an upstairs bedroom.

 The tiny mice of Wee Forest Folk fill a curio cabinet and tabletop glass case.
-Three dozen Possible Dream Santa figures sit and stand on
+Three dozen Possible Dream Santa figures sit and stand on an upstairs counter.

 But while the big name collections are impressive in scope, the more one-of-a-kind elements make a lasting impression.